What is Domain Authority? How Does It Work?

 Domain Authority is Comparative

-It’s easy to see that your site has a domain authority that is lower than 50 and assume that you are somehow ‘failing’.
-But the reality is that your ranking is being compared to similar domains in your field.
-So if you have a ranking of 40, and a close competitor has a ranking of 35, that’s good.
-It means your website will likely rank higher in search results than theirs.
-But the reverse is also true if you are ranking 30 and a competitor is at 50, then you likely to rank lower.
+Remember that the domain authority score is your site compared to similar domains in your field.
+So, for example, if you have an authority score of 40, and a close competitor has a ranking of 35, that’s good.
+This domain score means your website will likely rank higher in search results than theirs.

 Ranking Factors for Domain Authority